Code-Hex/Neo-cowsay/README.md

 of silliness.
 ```
 by [Original](https://github.com/schacon/cowsay).

-Neo Cowsay written in Go.
-This cowsay extended the original and added fun more options.
-And it can be used as a library.
+Neo Cowsay is written in Go.
+This cowsay is extended the original cowsay. added fun more options, and you can be used as a library.

 # Usage
 ## As command